Renormalization fixed point of the KPZ universality class: Introduction

-In this work we answer two questions: 1.
-Can one compute the exact statistics and multi-point joint distributions for growth off of more general initial geometries; and 2.
+In this work we consider two questions: 1.
+What are the exact statistics and multi-point joint distributions for growth off of more general initial geometries; and 2.
 Can one predict multi-time statistics and distributions?
-The answers are provided through a detailed study of the {\it KPZ renormalization fixed point} which we denote as $\mathfrak{h}$.
-We describe the fixed point in two complementary ways: 1.
-Through a variational formulation similar to that of a stochastically forced Burgers equation, but with a new, nontrivial driving noise called the {\it Airy sheet}; and 2.
-Through an exact formula for the transition probabilities of this Markov process, derived by employing the methods of replica Bethe ansatz \cite{D,ProS2} (see also \cite{CDR}).
-The transition probabilities enable us to compute statistics for general initial geometries, and using the Markov property, this enables us to also compute multi-time statistics, thus answering both questions.
-Furthermore, we describe specific experimental and numerical means to confirm the theoretical results.
+Our partial answers follow from our investigation into the {\it KPZ renormalization fixed point} which we denote as $\mathfrak{h}$.
+We describe its Markovian evolution in two complementary ways: 1.
+Through a variational formulation similar to that of a stochastically forced Burgers equation, but with a new, nontrivial (but unfortunately not very explicit) driving noise, which we call the {\it Airy sheet}, and with the maximization occurring along a network of paths called the {\it polymer fixed point}; and 2.
+Through a formula for the transition probabilities, derived by employing non-rigorous methods of replica Bethe ansatz for the KPZ equation \cite{D,CDR,ProS2}.
+These transition probabilities should enable one to compute multi-point statistics for general initial geometries, and using the Markov property, this should enable one to compute multi-time statistics, thus answering both questions.
+A complete description or characterization of the noise arising in the forced Burgers equation could provide a stochastic analysis approach to show universality of the KPZ fixed point.